morningred88/AWS/DOP-C01_Devops_Prof/Incident_event_response/Indient_response_notes.md

 * You can define source template, if you want to create template from the existing template as parent.
 It can create hierarchy.
 * We have both instance tags and template tags

+### Creating ASG with launch template

+Fleet composition: You can choose `Combine purchase options and instance types`, which means you can choose a mix of on-demand instances and spot instances and multiple instance types.